Multimode magnon-phonon cavity driven by symmetry-locked strain fields: Acknowledgments

-We acknowledge the useful discussion with Chunhui Du, Peng Li, and Ryan Comes, and we acknowledge Mark Adams for access to the PPMS at the Alabama Micro/Nano Science and Technology Center (AMNSTC) at Auburn University.
-W.J. acknowledges support from the Air Force Office of Scientific Research under Award No. FA9550-23-1-0499 and the NSF under Award No. DMR-2339615.
-D.S. and Y.T. are supported by the NSF under Grant No. DMR 1745450.
-This research used a Rigaku SmartLab thin film x-ray diffractometer in the UC Davis Advanced Materials Characterization and Testing (AMCaT) Laboratory, acquired with funding from the NSF Major Research Instrumentation (MRI) Program under award No. MRI-2216198.
-The work at UNC-CH is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award Number DE-SC0026305 (W.Z.).
-The work at the University of Wisconsin-Madison was primarily supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award Number DE-SC0020145 as part of the Computational Materials Sciences Program (Y. Z. and J.-M. H.), and partially supported by the Wisconsin MRSEC (DMR-2309000) (J. W. and J.-M. H.).\\
+We acknowledge the useful discussions with Chunhui Du, Peng Li, Ryan Comes, Valeria Lauter, Gwo Ching Wang, and Frank Y. Gao.
+PPMS measurements were carried out using the resources of the Alabama Micro/Nano Science and Technology Center (AMNSTC) at Auburn University.
+W.J. acknowledges support from the Air Force Office of Scientific Research under Grant No. FA9550-23-1-0499 and the NSF CAREER Award under Grant No. DMR-2339615.
+D.S. and Y.T. are supported by the NSF under Grant No. DMR-1745450.
+This research used a Rigaku SmartLab thin film x-ray diffractometer in the UC Davis Advanced Materials Characterization and Testing (AMCaT) Laboratory, acquired with funding from the NSF Major Research Instrumentation (MRI) Program under Award No. MRI-2216198.
+The work at UNC-CH is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0026305 (W.Z.).
+The work at the University of Wisconsin-Madison was primarily supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145 as part of the Computational Materials Sciences Program (Y. Z. and J.-M. H.), and partially supported by the Wisconsin MRSEC (DMR-2309000) (J. W. and J.-M. H.) STEM measurements and data analysis at PNNL were supported by the US Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials Sciences and Engineering, Synthesis and Processing Science Program, under Award No. 10122.